huggingface/community-events/gradio-blocks/README.md

 **Creating a Gradio demo on Hugging Face Spaces**

-Once a model has been picked from the choices above, you can share a model in a Space using Gradio
+Once a model has been picked from the choices above or feel free to try your own idea, you can share a model in a Space using Gradio

 Read more about how to add Gradio spaces [here](https://huggingface.co/blog/gradio-spaces).